My Health Connector website

 Over one hundred professionals, volunteers and community members participated, working on improving connections for socially isolated older people in the Hawkesbury.

-Following the workshops, a Steering Committee has been established, and three working groups are now being formed to progress focusing on some of the key themes identified by the community.
+Following the workshops, a Steering Committee has been established, and three working groups have formed to progress focusing on some of the key themes identified by the community.

 The working groups priorities will include: "Connecting with the Socially Isolated - Identifying the Unidentified", "Service Provider Networking and Community Awareness" and "Improving Transport and Volunteering in the Hawkesbury".